bitovi/bitops/docs/configuration-base.md

 * **default:** `""`
 * **required:** no

-If nonempty, will evaluate the `git diff` to see if there are any changes in the specified `BITOPS_ENVIRONMENT` and will `exit 0` if not.
+If non-empty, it will evaluate the `git diff` to see if there are any changes in the specified `BITOPS_ENVIRONMENT` and will `exit 0` if not.

 -------------------
 ## Cloud Providers